ismaailnahid/miui/README.md

 ## Redmi Note 15 5G Optimized Theme Development Suite

 MIUI Theme Studio is a professional, browser-based toolkit designed specifically for MIUI theme developers working with Redmi Note 15 5G and other Xiaomi devices.
-This complete suite provides five powerful tools to streamline your theme creation workflow.
+This complete suite provides **six powerful tools** to streamline your theme creation workflow.

 ## 🚀 Live Demo